yapoml/yapoml.dev/docs/expectations.md

     .Type("john");
 ```

-Or slightly reversed expression allowing you think about action first, and then about condition when an action should be performed.
+Or slightly reversed expression allowing you think about action first, and then about condition(s) when an action should be performed.

 ```csharp
 ya.LoginPage.UsernameInput